lefebvreb/cstar/README.md

 An interpreter for an [ECS](https://en.wikipedia.org/wiki/Entity_component_system)-based [C](https://en.wikipedia.org/wiki/C_(programming_language))-style language.

+Similarly to the legendary origin of javascript, this interpreter was rushed to completion in a matter of workdays.
+Expect about the same level of quality as the first iteration of javascript.

 ## Compiling

 Install the [Rust](https://www.rust-lang.org/) programming language's toolchain, then place yourself at the root of the repository and do: